 Manufacturers of medical devices are required to register with the FDA as device manufacturers and submit listing information for devices in commercial distribution.
 As a manufacturer of medical devices, we are subject to requirements governing premarket approval and clearance, labelling, promotion, clinical research, medical device adverse event reporting, manufacturing practices, reporting of corrections and removals, and recordkeeping.
 Further, we are subject to periodic inspection by the FDA for compliance with these requirements.
 With respect to manufacturing, we are subject to the FDA's Quality System Regulation (21 C.F.R.
 Part 820) and related FDA guidance, which requires us to manufacture products in accordance with GMP, including standards governing product design.
 The medical device reporting regulations and guidance require that we report to the FDA whenever we receive or become aware of information that reasonably suggests a device may have caused or contributed to a death or serious injury, or that a device has malfunctioned, and a device or similar device would be likely to cause or contribute to a death or serious injury if the malfunction were to recur.
 FDA regulations also may require us to conduct product recalls and take certain other corrective actions in response to potential quality issues.
-In addition, the FDA prohibits our products division from promoting our manufactured products for unapproved or uncleared drugs or devices more generally.
+In addition, the FDA prohibits our products division from promoting our manufactured products for unapproved or uncleared indications or in a false or misleading manner.
+We are also prohibited from promoting unapproved or uncleared drugs or devices more generally.
 Finally, as with our pharmaceutical products, states impose additional requirements on our drug and device manufacturing and distribution activities, including requiring additional state licenses.
 We are subject to periodic inspections by the FDA and other authorities for compliance with these requirements.